 Northeast Dallas County Basketball Playoffs Picture

 As the regular season winds down, some area basketball teams have already secured their spot in the playoffs, while many others are still battling it out.
-The girls basketball season is scheduled to conclude on Tuesday, with the boys season winding down to its final games on Feb.
-12.

 Here is a quick look at the postseason races in Northeast Dallas County.